School leavers and teachers

-Get ready for studies
+Get ready for study

 If you are interested in further study at university or TAFE, preparation is everything.
 Deciding what to study, where to study and knowing how your disability might affect your studies and career can be overwhelming.
 More information and resources are available to guide you through these decisions and help you get ready for uni.